 Week 10 started off with us recapping to Chris and Ewan how Guru’s day went for us.
 This was also a really handy opportunity to gather my thoughts about what happened as well.
-It can be hard to distil what the core of such long conversations actually are, or even remembering all the labyrinth of thoughts and ideas that are generated.
-I managed to mitigate this to some extent with my visual desk aid but I didn’t write nearly enough down, turns out staring at a desk while someone is talking to you is quite rude.
+It can be hard to distil what the core of such long conversations actually are, or to even remember the labyrinth of thoughts and ideas that are generated.
+I managed to mitigate this to some extent with my visual-desk aid, but I didn’t write nearly enough down; it turns out staring at a desk while someone is talking to you is quite rude.

 This week also marks the 4000 word dissertation deadline.
 For this portion I have been researching and writing specifically about the LGBT communities activities in Edinburgh alone from the 1950’s to the present day.
 I value locality as a human and I’d always wanted to take a deep look into a particular locations past to see what their version of experiences looks like.
 I feel that sometimes due to social media we can react to things that are happening very far away or gather the wrong perception of reality based on global data.
 Being LGBT changes based on where you are in Dundee, never mind which country you live in.
 I really wanted to get this message across and hopefully educate younger members of the community about what has happened even in the last 30 years and to provide a bit of perspective on current events in Edinburgh, Scotland and the world.